WestonAnderson/WestonAnderson.github.io/_pages/teaching.md

 ### Papers
-Wind-driven currents in a baroclinic ocean; with application to the equatorial currents of the eastern Pacific – (Sverdup, 1947) – Here Sverdrup demonstrates how wind-driven currents lead to the mean-state ocean circulations such as the equatorial countercurrent, which flows eastward against the trade winds.
+<b>Wind-driven currents in a baroclinic ocean; with application to the equatorial currents of the eastern Pacific – (Sverdup, 1947)</b> – Here Sverdrup demonstrates how wind-driven currents lead to the mean-state ocean circulations such as the equatorial countercurrent, which flows eastward against the trade winds.

 ## Biogeoscience
 As a climate scientist I am no expert on agronomy or plant physiology, but as a scientist working on how climate variability affects food security it’s important to understand how the climate affects vegetation, and how vegetation may in turn influence the climate.
 Below are a brief set of notes covering topics such as plant-water relations, nutrient cycling, the influence of rising CO2  on vegetation and how large-scale dynamics may affect large-scale vegetation patterns.